NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Has one more frame blockstun
   - Turns better on hit
 - 5BBBB(6B) is RB
+- 5A charge changed from 11f to 8f
+- 2B
+  - Has slightly less lift
+  - High crushes from 14-40 to better match the visuals
+  - Hand hitbox appears on second active frame
+- 2B(B)
+  - Changed to be 5BB(B) with A follow up intact
+  - Change of hit angle to assist back turn combos
+- 2A(A) added as 6A(A)
 - 6B
   - Has one more frame blockstun
   - Has a bit more forward momentum to increase range